oplS17projects/FP3/README.md

 animal names.
 The second list is the result of using filter to filter out all animals names less than four characters in length.

+I used bootstrap to make the page responsive accross multiple devices.

-For styling the page, some custom css and javscript were used.
-I also used bootstrap to make the page responsive, as well as bootsraps built in styling.
+For styling the page, some custom css and javscript were used, as well as bootsraps built in styling.

 #### code to render the html